-The Dean of Students and the Student Conduct Administrator will coordinate the College's response to reports of sexual misconduct.
+The Title IX Administrator will coordinate the College's response to reports of sexual misconduct.
 This includes:

-- Making information regarding the Sexual Misconduct Policy and related services available to students in print and via the website - Assisting complainants and respondents in understanding their rights - Ensuring that complainants and respondents are provided appropriate support, including facilitating requests for safe housing, negotiating academic accommodations and providing referrals to on and off campus resources - Assisting students in notifying local law enforcement authorities if the student so requests - Investigating reports of alleged sexual misconduct involving students - Issuing no-contact and no-trespass orders - Initiating interim actions against the accused, such as interim suspension or residence hall suspension - Overseeing the adjudication process and if necessary the appeal procedures
+- Making information regarding the Sexual Misconduct Policy and related services available to students in print and via the website - Assisting complainants and respondents in understanding their rights - Recommend necessary remedial short-term actions to provide appropriate support and safety.
+This would include facilitating requests for safe housing, negotiating academic accommodations and providing referrals to on and off campus resources - Assist students who choose to report an incident of sexual misconduct to the Walla Walla Police Department or other law enforcement agencies - Investigating reports of alleged sexual misconduct involving students - Issuing no-contact and no-trespass directives - Overseeing the adjudication process and if necessary the appeal procedures